 Yes, Spice Bazaar is worth visiting, even if you aren’t buying any spices.
 There is no entry fee to visit the bazaar.
-This bazaar is smaller than the Grand Bazaar, which means it gets crowded fast enough.
+This bazaar is smaller than the Grand Bazaar and gets crowded fast.

-The second of our Istanbul 1 day itinerary is Hagia Sophia and was formerly known as the Church of the Holy Wisdom.
+The second of our Istanbul 1 day itinerary is Hagia Sophia which was the Church of the Holy Wisdom.
 Hagia Sophia is a mile from the Spice Bazaar.
 This is a 25-minute walk or a 6-minute drive from the bazaar.

-This architectural marvel was initially built as a church in 537 AD and was considered the largest church in the eastern Roman Empire.
+This architectural marvel was the largest church in the eastern Roman Empire.
 Throughout Istanbul’s colorful history, the function of Hagia Sophia has changed several times over the centuries.

 Is Hagia Sophia a mosque now?